 Transient bindings

-By default every instance obtained using ActiveJ Inject is singleton.
-This means that instances are cached when retrieved
+By default, every instance obtained using ActiveJ Inject is a singleton.
+This means that instances are cached the first time

 calls.
-This behavior is different from a default
+This behavior is different from the default

 However, there are situations when you do not want to cache an instance, but rather you want to create a new instance each time.
-For that you can use "transient" binding.
-Such bindings are special because instances retrieved using "transient" bindings are not cached.
-Such instances are recreated each time when being retrieved.
+For that, you can use "transient" binding.
+Such bindings are special in that instances obtained with "transient" bindings are not cached.
+Such instances are recreated each time they are retrieved.

 Transient bindings are not transitive.
 If you have a non-transient binding A